A Guide For Those With

 Respite care provides short-term relief for persons who are caring for individuals with Parkinson’s and related disorders.
-Being a caregiver is a 24-hour job.
+Being a caregiver is a 24-hour job, and caregiver burnout is very common.
+In the National Alliance for Caregiving and AARP Public Policy Institute survey, 40% of caregivers felt emotionally stressed and ~20% said it caused financial problems.
 Time away from caregiving responsibilities is essential to the well-being of caregivers.
+We know that caregivers are better able to support their loved one when they make time for themselves.
 Respite care helps to reduce stress and improve the quality of care regularly provided by caregivers.
 When you need a break, that’s where respite care can help.
 The program is not intended to be a long-term solution.

 Respite care can take place in your home through contracted home care agencies, family members, or trained persons.
 Respite can be used out-of-home including adult day center, or short-term stays at a facility when overnight, 24/7 care is needed.
 Our respite care assistance is generously funded by the Kirk Gibson Foundation for Parkinson’s and the William J. Nicholson Foundation.